Code Conventions for Java

 The following list describes proper ordering of import statements within a class file.

-2. Group.
-After sorting, separate the import statements grouped by package with a single blank line.
-FIXME--need to give more detail here (yohanan).
+2. Group - After sorting, separate the import statements grouped by package with a single blank line.

 The following gives an example of proper ordering of import statements.